iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/Maximal Likelihood Estimator.md

 4. Deal with the log of the likelihood
 5. Optimize it, with derivative, or some fancy algorithms to get the best parameters for the given observation and the models.
 6. Do that a lot of time and get some estimate for the best parameters.

+[^1]: The proof here is skipped, please add resources.